 I am a computer science Ph.D. candidate at Columbia University working under Dr. Roxana Geambasu.
 I'm broadly interested in operating systems, distributed systems, security and privacy.
-I am supported by a Google Ph.D.
-Fellowship.
+I was supported by a Google Ph.D.
+Fellowship from 2014-2018.

 - Mathias Lecuyer, Riley B. Spahn, Giannis Spiliopoulos, Augustin Chaintreau, Roxana Geambasu, and Daniel Hsu.
 "Sunlight: Fine-grained Targeting Detection at Scale with Statistical Confidence."
 In Proceedings of the ACM Conference on Computer and Communications Security (CCS), Denver, Colorado, October 2015.
 Paper Website